 Many fathers begin their divorce by assuming that they have no shot at winning primary conservatorship.
 The result of that belief is that they forfeit even the opportunity to present their arguments to a judge.

 In general, men suffer from a few things that women seem to confront on a much more infrequent basis.
-First and foremost, many men will fail to respond to a legal summons, which results in them losing their right to assert whatever rights and arguments they have to a court.
-It happens more frequently than you may think that once a father responds to the lawsuit, they agree to their wife's requests to stop the litigation process.
+Many men fail to respond to legal summons, losing their rights.
+Some fathers, after responding, agree to stop litigation.

 In doing so, they again forfeit their right to argue to the judge or make reasonable demands themselves.
 The bottom line is this: you need to be accountable to both your child and the court.